 Pre-heat the oven to 200C/400F/Gas Mark 6.

-Remove, and once cool enough to handle, scoop out the seeds and surrounding fibrous strings, and pare off the skin.
-Pick out the seeds and put them on a plate to dry out.
+Remove, and once cool enough to handle, scoop out the seeds and surrounding fibrous strings, pare off the skin and pick out the remaining seeds.
 Dice the flesh.

 Put a large saucepan on a medium heat and fry onions and celery, sprinkled with a little salt, until soft and golden.
 Stir them occasionally but don’t rush this bit, you want that depth of flavour.
 Add the garlic and fry a few minutes more.

 Pour in the lentils and stir to coat.
 Add the chopped pumpkin, pickled lemon flesh and a litre of the stock.
 Bring to a boil then reduce to a simmer and cook gently until the lentils are soft, about 20 minutes.